Chart Color Schemes

 Household Composition

-Old Beach features high concentrations of family households, with a fairly typical median household size
+Old Beach features high concentrations of family households, with a higher-than-average median household size

 Family households account for 79.1% of all households, including 34.8% couples with children, 33.6% couples without children, and 10.0% single parent families.
-Non-family households constitute the remaining 20.9%, with lone person households at 18.7% and group households comprising 2.4%.
-The median household size is 2.6 people, aligning with the Greater Hobart average.
+Non-family households make up the remaining 20.9%, with lone person households at 18.7% and group households comprising 2.4% of the total.
+The median household size is 2.6 people, larger than the Greater Hobart average of 2.4.

 Frequently Asked Questions - Households